wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 4.1.3 (June 8, 2015) =
+* **New Free Trial Process!** You no longer need to subscribe to any of our plans for trying Nelio A/B Testing out.
+Simply download the plugin, select _Free Trial_, and see how Nelio works!
+* New quota bar in the Dashboard.
+It now shows the available quota (instead of the more unprecise available quota).
+* **Improvement** Added bot detection in our tracking scripts, to exclude them from the analysis and results of your A/B tests.
+* **Improvement** Refactored some functions in our tracking script, so that one can easily override click and external page events.
+* **Minor Fixes** Some notices and bug fixes have been resolved in this version.

 = 4.1.2 (May 15, 2015) =
 * **Improvement** When creating a theme experiment, themes are now ordered